 We identified three primary channels for this healthcare recruiting campaign: LinkedIn, Facebook, and programmatic display.

-Linkedin was chosen because it allowed the team to reach the job-seeking audiences while they were searching, and because they could get granular enough with the audiences through job title targeting to be confident the intended audience was being reached.
+Linkedin was chosen to reach the job-seeking audiences while they were searching.
+Plus, because they could use job title targeting to be confident the intended audience was being reached.
 This tactic led to the highest number of “apply now” conversions, with 1,496 submissions.

 Display was chosen as a tactic primarily to drive site traffic.
-Data segments allowed the team to reach niche job titles the client was promoting, but also allowed them to increase site traffic to the job openings where the audience could find positions that fit their skillset.
+Data segments allowed the team to reach niche job titles the client was promoting.
+It also allowed them to increase site traffic to the job openings where the audience could find positions fitting their skillset.
 Using custom data segments allowed for granular job title targeting, while also allowing the campaign to reach a larger number of likely users.

-For programmatic display, we ran all job titles in one campaign, with each ad set targeting a specific job field that drove users to unique landing pages.
-In addition to clicks to the respective job pages, the campaigns generated significant traffic to the recruitment pages, nearly 10,000 page views in total.
+For programmatic display, we ran all job titles in one campaign.
+Each ad set was targeting a specific job field driving users to unique landing pages.
+In addition to job-specific page clicks, the campaigns generated nearly 10,000 page views to the recruitment pages.

 With Facebook, we navigated targeting limitations since the campaign would run in a special ad category promoting employment.
 This forced a more generalized targeting strategy focused more on consideration rather than immediate conversion, driving scale for the campaign.
 Like display, this was primarily used to drive traffic to the site and make job seekers aware of open positions.
 On Facebook we saw a click through rate of 0.63%, exceeding the 0.5% benchmark.
 This led to 5,650 interview page views and 8,783 career page views.